stennety/mywebsite/_posts/2024-11-03-genai-capturing-new-york-moments.md

 ## Music & Lyrics
 I used [Udio](https://www.udio.com/home) for a 30s snippet.

-Some experiments were fun, far from what I intended.
-For example, this was very French, not very Sting:

-<iframe src="https://www.udio.com/embed/7LKtzrHMMWx9c2c6UE2hbP?embedVariant=default" style="width:700px; height:228px; border-radius:12px;"></iframe>

-Once I got a song that seemed to match the structure and themes I wanted, I edited the lyrics with ChatGPT.
-That process helped me a lot.
+I iterated on structure and theme without worrying about lyrics (1), before directly editing the text with ChatGPT.
+Focusing on one area at a time helped me feel like I was making smaller and easier decisions at every step.

 <iframe src="https://www.udio.com/embed/s2VLZbpyZyK7ZcMyUeNBBz?embedVariant=default" style="width:700px; height:228px; border-radius:12px;"></iframe>

-## Generating Some Images
+## Base Images
-I had high hopes for Runway on the image generation side, though it took me a while to realize I was going down some dead-ends creatively.
+I had high hopes for Runway on the image generation side.
+I stopped when I realized I was going down creative dead-ends.
+(2)

-A lot of terrible eyes and probably overloading the query with semantics.
-*Prompt example*:
-> “Medium-full shot of a cyclist singing while riding through an autumn street in New Jersey.
-The cyclist is dressed in casual, comfortable clothing, captured in a realistic, cinematic style.
-The person should appear detailed and expressive, with a focus on natural movements and facial expression while singing.
-The background is minimalist, with just a few fall leaves scattered and soft, natural light illuminating the scene.
-The Statue of Liberty is visible in the distance, but the emphasis is on the cyclist's realism, personality, and connection to the moment.”

-![biker image]

-After a long break, I tried Kling AI (klingai.com).
-Support for reference images and a [detailed guide](https://docs.qingque.cn/d/home/eZQCtOj9fX_6cUjT_0yuk-yrL) made a huge difference.
+After a break, I started over with [Kling AI](https://klingai.com).
+I'd missed the UX for reference images in Runway, and Kling's [detailed prompting guide](https://docs.qingque.cn/d/home/eZQCtOj9fX_6cUjT_0yuk-yrL) made a huge difference.

 ![hat image]